 Investing your hard-earned money could reap some major benefits, but it’s a scary proposition nonetheless.
 Financial advisors often have a background in not only individual investment decisions, but also the overall asset allocation of a portfolio.
 Investors embarking on their first investment voyage may find this level of service to be especially attractive.

 Nike, or NKE as it is known on the New York Stock Exchange, was founded in 1964 under the name Blue Ribbon Sports.
 Today, Nike is both its own brand and a conglomerate of sportswear companies.
 Its most well-known brands are Jordan, Converse and Hurley.
 Nike currently sponsors athletes like LeBron James, Serena Williams, Shaquem Griffin and Colin Kaepernick.
-There are around 30,000 Nike employees in 170 countries, and it is partnered with 30 major sports leagues around the globe.
+There are around 80,000 Nike employees across over 1,000 store locations, and it is partnered with about 30 major sports leagues around the globe.
 Nike claims that since 2005, more than half of its business has come from places other than the U.S.

 With well over half a century of strong financial performances, Nike has generally earned a consensus blue-chip stock rating.
 This is reserved for large companies that consistently attain solid returns over the long term.
 All stocks come with an inherent level of risk due to their volatility.
 Blue-chips, on the other hand, are about as steady an equity investment as you can have.

-Howmuch.net completed a study in 2017 on the return potential of some of the top brands in the U.S., including Nike.
-The results of the study illustrate that had you invested $1,000 in Nike in 2007, by the conclusion of October 2017, your money would have grown to $3,319.
+Howmuch.net completed a study in 2019 on the return potential of some of the top brands in the U.S., including Nike.
+The results of the study illustrate that had you invested $100 in Nike in 1980, by 2019, your money would have grown to $6 million.

 Nike is a blue-chip stock, placing it as one of the more dependable options on the market.
 But equities are risky securities given that they follow the financial state of a single company.
 This is as opposed to something like an index fund, which tracks the performance of a diversified area of the market.
 The volatility associated with stocks opens the door for higher returns, though.
 So anyone who’s willing to absorb possible losses in the hopes of positive growth should definitely consider Nike.